SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 <iframe src="https://giphy.com/embed/PnTbJDFX0q9IDKnqyx" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/deathwishcoffee-death-wish-coffee-PnTbJDFX0q9IDKnqyx">via GIPHY</a></p>

 Halloween as a holiday is kind of an odd one, when you think about it.
 To save you the trip to Wikipedia, it's Celtic in origin, and marked the transition from the harvest to the winter, and with it a thinning of the veil between the living and the dead.
-When the Romans came along and did their conquering thing, the holiday blended with the Roman traditions such as Feralia, which commemorated the departed, and celebrating Pomona, the goddess of fruits and trees.
+When the Romans came along and did their conquering thing, the holiday blended with the Roman traditions such as Feralia, which commemorated the departed, along with celebrating Pomona, the goddess of fruits and trees.

-This cultural salad was spun even further when Christianity gripped Europe in the eighth century, when Pope Greg #3 made November 1 All Saints' Day to honor martyrs and saints.
-The day before was then made All Hallows' Eve.
+This cultural salad was spun even further when Christianity gripped Europe in the eighth century, and Pope Greg #3 made November 1 All Saints' Day to honor martyrs and saints.
+The day before then became All Hallows' Eve.

 Then capitalism and candy came along, and the religious and mystic nature of the holiday morphed into its current form, which we all know and love.